Everything to know about maximising online shopping portals for bonus points and miles

-That’s not all, you can even earn airmiles through the shopping portals by switching your energy provider.
+That’s not all, you can even earn miles through the shopping portals by switching your energy provider.
 Both British Airways and Virgin Atlantic have partnerships with uSwitch, the UK’s leading energy comparison and switching service provider.
 Switching your energy with British Airways’ shopping portal could earn you up to 2,500 Avios.
 Based on TPG UK’s most recent valuations, those 2,500 Avios are worth nearly £28.

 If you’re more of a Flying Club miles collector, then switching your energy provider through Virgin’s online shopping portal can earn you up to 2,000 miles.
 Based on TPG UK’s most recent valuations, those 2,000 Flying Club miles are worth £26.
 (TPG is owned by Red Ventures, which is an investor in Uswitch.)

 What do I need?